 AOL co-founder Steve Case on why VCs need to look beyond Silicon Valley

-Dataminr announces new tool to assist first responders at TechCrunch Disrupt
+Dataminr announces new tool to assist first responders

 AOL co-founder Steve Case took to the stage at Disrupt New York this morning to discuss myriad issues, from his former company’s merging with one-time competitor Yahoo (pro) to a potential run for Congress (naw).
 It’s clear, however, that Case’s current passions lie in his organization, Rise of the Rest, which seeks to shine a light on startups outside of a few key tech hubs.

-As Case pointed out in a recent conversation with TechCrunch, nearly 80-percent of venture capital funds get pumped into three states: California, New York and Massachusetts.
+As Case pointed out in a recent conversation with TechCrunch, nearly 80 percent of venture capital funds get pumped into three states: California, New York and Massachusetts.
 Much of this is due to the fact that VCs simply don’t like to venture too far from their own backyards.
-“The reason it doesn’t happen as much as it could is because most venture capitalist get in their cars and drive to these companies,” case told panel moderator John Biggs.
+“The reason it doesn’t happen as much as it could is because most venture capitalists get in their cars and drive to these companies,” Case told panel moderator John Biggs.

-Rise of the Rest has devoted itself to touring underserved areas, in order to highlight the innovation that is beginning to pop up in areas outside of the Silicon Valley, New York City and Boston.
-Case and team have taken multiple bus tours across the country as part of that outreach, hitting, among other places, Rust Belt cities like Detroit and Cleveland that were once hubs of innovation, but have since fallen on tough times as the focus of investment has shifted to other areas.
+Rise of the Rest has devoted itself to touring underserved areas in order to highlight the innovation that is beginning to pop up in areas outside of the Silicon Valley, New York City and Boston.
+Case and team have taken multiple bus tours across the country as part of that outreach, hitting, among other places, Rust Belt cities like Detroit and Cleveland that were once hubs of innovation but have since fallen on tough times as the focus of investment has shifted to other areas.

 “It’s worth remembering that Detroit 75 years ago was like the Silicon Valley,” said Case.
 “At the time, it was the hottest innovation city in the country, because the automobile was the hot new technology at the time.
 Silicon Valley was like fruit orchards.
 These things change.
 But they lost their way.
-Detroit lost 60-percent of its population in the last 50 years and they went bankrupt because they lost their entrepreneur mojo.”
+Detroit lost 60 percent of its population in the last 50 years and they went bankrupt because they lost their entrepreneur mojo.”

 But while a few key areas continue to dominate the majority of VC funds, Case says that that, too, is beginning to shift.
 Pockets of the country are seeing a resurgence of startup activity.
-Pittsburgh, for one, represents an ideal example of how technology can help revive a once-depressed city – in that case courtesy of Carnegie Mellon, which has helped bring major investments in autonomous vehicles and robotics to the city.
+Pittsburgh, for one, represents an ideal example of how technology can help revive a once-depressed city — in that case, courtesy of Carnegie Mellon, which has helped bring major investments in autonomous vehicles and robotics to the city.

 -